-I’m always on the lookout for more efficient ways to complete recurring tasks like laundry, cleaning, running errands, cooking and menu planning.
+I’m always on the lookout for ways to improve efficiency when it comes to recurring tasks like laundry, cleaning, running errands, cooking, and menu planning.

 The process starts with a 10- to 15-minute planning session, where I jot down meal ideas on my worksheet and then fill in the grocery list as I go.
 For evenings when I know we’ll be dining out, I simply mark the day with an “X” so I don’t buy more food than we need.

-To generate meal ideas, I use several different sources: magazines, Pinterest, cooking websites, as well as cookbooks and my personal recipe collection.
-I also designate one day each week as “leftover” night, which often results in a giant salad with various toppings.
+And to generate meal ideas, I use several sources: magazines, Pinterest, websites, and my personal collection of recipes and cookbooks.
+To simplify things even more, I designate one day each week as “leftover” night, which often results in a giant salad with various (leftover) toppings.
 This helps reduce waste and it also saves time.

-Some weeks I plan breakfast and lunch, but typically I stick to planning dinners.
-Breakfast is pretty easy.
-I rotate through several options over the course of the week: eggs, cereal, fruit, peanut butter toast and smoothies.
-And lunches are usually leftovers from dinner the night before.
+Some weeks I plan breakfast and lunch, but typically I focus on planning dinners.
+Breakfast is pretty easy, since I rotate through a few simple options during the week: eggs, cereal with fruit, peanut butter toast, or a smoothie.
+Lunches tend to be leftovers from dinner the night before.

-However you choose to approach healthy eating, careful planning on the front end makes grocery shopping a breeze, and it also increases the likelihood that you’ll actually eat well (rather than just thinking about the fact that you should).
+However, you choose to approach healthy eating, careful planning on the front end makes grocery shopping a breeze, and it also increases the likelihood that you’ll eat well (rather than just thinking about the fact that you should).